-Requesting prospects enter their name and email address is one thing, but asking for credit card information is a much bigger ask.
+Requesting prospects to enter their name and email address is one thing, but asking for credit card information is a much bigger ask.
 To make people feel comfortable entering financial details, you’ll want to provide certain security measures to keep their information safe.
-This is especially true on ecommerce pages where purchases take place.
+This is especially true on eCommerce pages where purchases take place.

 Trustworthy landing pages help you increase conversion rates

-Adding some elements to establish trust can do just that and help increase your conversion rate -- for mobile conversions, too.
+Adding some elements to establish trust can do just that and help increase your conversion rate – for mobile conversions, too.
 Your prospects will appreciate it and your bottom line will thank you.